HenrikSchumacher/ConformalBarycenter/README.md

+To load the package, make sure that a C-compiler is installed in your system and that _Mathematica_ recognizes it.
-To load the package, use the `Get` command with the full path to the file _ConformalBarycenter.m_.
+Then use the `Get` command with the full path to the file _ConformalBarycenter.m_.

-Alternatively, one may install the package by copying the file _ConformalBarycenter.m_ to the folder that Mathematica return upon evaluating
+Alternatively, one may install the package by copying the file _ConformalBarycenter.m_ to the folder that Mathematica returns upon evaluating

     FileNameJoin[{$UserBaseDirectory, "Applications"}]